MEI-mk11/vits_korean/README.md

 Use make_mels.py to generate mel features

-Run train_ms to train, you can edit the config file to fit your needs
+Run train_ms to train(torchrun), you can edit the config file to fit your needs

 ## Process of Inference